Raffaele De Martino: Career

 De Martino started his professional career with Roma.
-In January 2005 he was released by Roma, and successively signed by Swiss club Bellinzona.
-Later same year, he was loan back to Treviso of Serie A, together with Andrea Russotto.
-In 2006, he signed a contract with Udinese, scoring his first top flight goal but missing the whole 2007–08 season due to injury.
+In January 2005, he was released by Roma and successively signed by Sthe wiss club Bellinzona.
+Later the same year, he was loaned back to Treviso of Serie A, together with Andrea Russotto.
+In 2006, he signed a contract with Udinese, scoring his first top-flight goal but missing the whole 2007–08 season due to injury.
 That was the beginning of De Martino's downward spiral, as he was sold to Serie B club Avellino in 2008, and then failed to establish as a regular; a one-year stint at Crotone turned out to be as disappointing, as he was released by the end of the season.
-In January 2011 he signed a six-month deal with Lega Pro Prima Divisione club Nocerina, appearing only three times and not being awarded a new contract.
-Again without a contract, De Martino found a club only in February 2012, when Lega Pro Seconda Divisione club Paganese confirmed to have signed the player.
+In January 2011, he signed a six-month deal with Lega Pro Prima Divisione club Nocerina, appearing only three times and not being awarded a new contract.
+Again, without a contract, De Martino found a club only in February 2012, when Lega Pro Seconda Divisione club Paganese confirmed to have signed the player.

 Internationals

-He made his U-21 team debut against Luxembourg U-21, 12 December 2006, as starter.
+He made his U-21 team debut against Luxembourg U-21, 12 December 2006, as a starter.